Home

 • Gallbladder disease

 As with any medication if you notice unexplained changes in your health notify your physician.
 The woman should report to her physician immediately the occurrence of nausea, vomiting, breast lumps, abnormal bleeding, leg cramps, water retention, headache, dizziness and light-headedness.
-Cigarette smoking is known to increase the risk of side effects with synthetic estrogens, and this may also occur with natural oestrogen.
+Cigarette smoking is known to increase the risk of side effects with synthetic estrogens, and this may also occur with natural Estrogen.
 The risks of complications developing can be significantly reduced by leading a healthy lifestyle, for example:

 • Don't Smoke